An Update from Our Project Director

 The Research Technical Assistance Center (RTAC) has had a busy last few months facilitating meetings and trainings on behalf of the United States Agency for International Development (USAID).
 Some highlights below:

-RTAC conducts focus groups and key informant interviews to support the transformation of the U.S. Global Development Lab.
+RTAC conducts focus group and key informant interviews to support the transformation of the U.S. Global Development Lab.

 In September 2019, RTAC conducted a “Lab Culture” Focus Group and associated Key Informant Interviews on behalf of the U.S. Global Development Lab.
 The Focus Group, held in Washington, D.C., brought together recommended external Lab stakeholders with deep experience in collaborating on Lab projects.
 The purpose of the Focus Group was to provide research and ground-truthing on the Lab’s own identification of the core “elements of the Lab culture.”
 The timing of the Focus Group was meant to provide strategic guidance to Lab management in regard to an ongoing transformation that will merge the Lab into the proposed Bureau for Development, Democracy, and Innovation (DDI).
 As noted by USAID, “The proposed Bureau for Development, Democracy and Innovation will reorient Washington-based technical expertise to drive program decision-making toward the field, offering more consistent, coordinated and responsive technical support.
 This new configuration would: